SACE Exam Timetable 2026

 Official 2026 SACE examination timetable summary and revision links for major Stage 2 subjects.

-The SACE Board has already published the official 2026 examinations timetable PDF.
-The timetable runs across early to mid-November 2026, while some language examination dates and times remain still to be advised and are updated on the SACE website.
+The SACE Board has published the official 2026 examinations timetable PDF, including all language examination sessions.
+The timetable runs across early to mid-November 2026.
 This page summarises the official release and sends students to the PDF for exact subject sessions rather than duplicating the whole timetable.
 See the key dates table below for the exact official dates.

-The SACE Board has published the official November 2026 examinations timetable PDF.
+The SACE Board has published the official November 2026 examinations timetable PDF, with all language examination dates now finalised.

 Official Source: SACE official 2026 examinations timetable (PDF)